Chubby Newsom: “Back Bitin’ Woman”

 There have been young artists and older veteran musicians and each region of America has been well represented as well, and though a distinctly black form of music specifically made to celebrate and reflect black culture, there’s even been two white artists who’ve managed to be accepted as authentic purveyors of the music along the way.

 But the one area rock is falling short is where it comes to the ladies.
 Despite accounting for more than half the total population they’ve lagged woefully behind when it comes to representation in rock music thus far.
 This is even more surprising considering the overall musical landscape of the 1940’s and the end of the big band era where female vocalists were omnipresent in that style, accounting for some of the biggest hits and the most famous stars of the times from The Andrews Sisters to Ella Fitzgerald, Doris Day and Helen Forrest.
-Yet somehow the same opportunity for women was slow to present itself in rock and even today, seventy years later, females still aren’t close to approaching fifty percent of the talent roster and that’s had an unfortunate impact on rock’s overall voice.
+Yet somehow the same opportunity for women was slow to present itself in rock, a trend that more or less continued for more than half a century.

 I’m Not Ashamed